IMvision12/keras-vision-models/README.md

 ## 📖 Introduction

 Keras Models (kmodels) is a collection of models with pretrained weights, built entirely with Keras 3.
-It supports a range of tasks, including classification, object detection (DETR, RT-DETR, RT-DETRv2, RF-DETR, D-FINE), segmentation (SAM, SAM2, SAM3, SegFormer, DeepLabV3, EoMT), monocular depth estimation (Depth Anything V1, Depth Anything V2), feature extraction (DINO, DINOv2, DINOv3), vision-language modeling (CLIP, SigLIP, SigLIP2), and more.
+It supports a range of tasks, including classification, object detection (DETR, RT-DETR, RT-DETRv2, RF-DETR, D-FINE), segmentation (SAM, SAM2, SAM3, SegFormer, DeepLabV3, EoMT), monocular depth estimation (Depth Anything V1, Depth Anything V2), feature extraction (DINO, DINOv2, DINOv3), vision-language modeling (CLIP, MetaCLIP 2, SigLIP, SigLIP2), multimodal generation (Qwen2-VL ⚠️ *under progress*), and more.
 It includes hybrid architectures like MaxViT alongside traditional CNNs and pure transformers. kmodels includes custom layers and backbone support, providing flexibility and efficiency across various applications.
 For backbones, there are various weight variants like `in1k`, `in21k`, `fb_dist_in1k`, `ms_in22k`, `fb_in22k_ft_in1k`, `ns_jft_in1k`, `aa_in1k`, `cvnets_in1k`, `augreg_in21k_ft_in1k`, `augreg_in21k`, and many more.

 ## ⚡ Installation